 Invoke URL task

-A list of parameters is passed when the invoke URL task is executed.
-They are explained in this table.
+The list of parameters passed when the invoke URL task is executed is explained in this table.

 |url||The resource URL from the third party service used to perform various operations.||Mandatory|